jakesum/byndwallet-android/README.md

 ##### The next step in wallet security:

-Slicewallet is designed to protect you from malware, browser security holes, *even physical theft*.
-With AES hardware encryption, app sandboxing, and verified boot, SliceWallet represents a significant security advance over web and desktop wallets.
+BYNDwallet is designed to protect you from malware, browser security holes, *even physical theft*.
+With AES hardware encryption, app sandboxing, and verified boot, BYND Wallet represents a significant security advance over web and desktop wallets.

 ##### Beautiful simplicity:

-Simplicity is slicewallet's core design principle.
+Simplicity is byndwallet's core design principle.
 A simple backup phrase is all you need to restore your wallet on another device if yours is ever lost or broken.
-Because slicewallet is
+Because byndwallet is
 [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki),
 your balance and transaction history can be recovered from just your backup phrase.